 - Best time for callback*

-Because sayso functions in real-time, it’s helpful if all representatives mark themselves as “away” if they step away from their app.
-Accurately updated presence contributes to the best customer experience, but that’s why there’s a failover option built-in!
+Because sayso functions in real-time, it’s helpful if all representatives mark themselves as “away” using the global availability feature if they step away from their app.
+Accurately updated global availability contributes to the best customer experience, but that’s why there’s a failover option built-in!

 *If the caller opts for “Email Me Instead,” then #5 is replaced with an email address and #6 is omitted.